 Great values are at the core of a great law firm.
 Jackson Walker’s award-winning pro bono program demonstrates its values and commitment to representing clients of limited economic means who would otherwise be unable to afford legal services.
-We do this to improve the law and the legal system, and to help ensure equal access to justice by all members of society.
+We work directly with several pro bono legal service providers that refer cases to us, such as Legal Aid of Northwest Texas, Texas RioGrande Legal Aid, Volunteer Legal Services of Central Texas, Lone Star Legal Aid, Houston Volunteer Lawyers, Texas CBAR, CitySquare, Human Rights Initiative of North Texas, and Catholic Charities, all of which share our goal of improving the law and the legal system to help ensure equal access to justice by all members of society.

 Engaging in public interest legal service also provides valuable experience for our attorneys and gets them further engaged with the community.
 We have found that attorneys who are regularly active in pro bono service tend to develop well-rounded, engaged lives, and often end up being leaders within the firm and the community.
 We are quite proud of the fact that the firm spends over 10,000 hours on pro bono causes every year.